 AFUE Ratings

 Annual fuel utilization efficiency (AFUE) ratings measure how much fuel the furnace converts to heat, allowing you to gauge efficiency.
 A quality furnace has an 80%–99% AFUE rating.
 We don’t recommend buying a furnace below 80% AFUE.
-Though furnaces with higher AFUE ratings cost more, spending an extra $300 or $500 for better energy efficiency is worth it for the long-term energy savings.
+Though furnaces with higher AFUE ratings cost more, spending an extra $300 or $500 for better energy efficiency is worth it for long-term energy savings.

 Brand Compatibility